Changissnz/selfinterest/README.md

 and their self-interests.
 There is quality and then there is acceptance that is required, in that order, for one product to be preferred over another product with regards to the same objective.
-For the same objective, there are varying forms, known and unknown in either design or principle of axiom of natural law by human beings, that produce the intended solution of possibly differing qualities.
+For the same objective, there are varying forms, known and unknown in either design or principle of axiom of natural law by human beings, that produce their corresponding intended solutions of possibly differing qualities.
 The concept of the "free market" is the most prominent of human beings' ideological conceptions that is for the purposes of promoting improvement in product and enlarging the span of choice, albeit these two purposes cannot fully capture the demand when the demand and the capital are distances apart.
 On the last clause of this previous statement, the clause is relevant as cause only when there is actual merit from the product, for products that are more in line with artistic style and scientific design are subject to the judgment of human subjectivity.
 Such is the futility of human